-$\bf 3$ Install the drive in the bay opening and secure the drive by inserting screws.

-Note: As shown in the following illustration, only two screws are needed to secure the drive within the drive bay.
+- 3 Install the drive in the bay opening and secure the drive by inserting screws. - Note: As shown in the following illustration, only two screws are needed to secure the drive within the drive bay.

 4 Attach the cables to the drives.
-If necessary, refer to page 28 for an illustration showing the locations of the drive connectors on the riser card.
+If necessary, refer to page 23 for an illustration showing the locations of the drive connectors on the riser card.

-5 If the installed drive has non-removable media, replace the bay panel.
+${\bf 5}~$ If the installed drive has non-removable media, replace the bay panel.

-- If you installed a CD-ROM drive and want to connect the drive to the CD-ROM audio connector, see page 27 to locate the CD-ROM audio connector on the riser card. - Go to the device-record form in Using Your Personal Computer and record the installation of the drive. - To remove a drive, see "Removing a Drive" on page 65. - To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 7, "Completing the Installation" on page 76.
+- If you installed a CD-ROM drive and want to connect the drive to the CD-ROM audio connector, see page 22 to locate the CD-ROM audio connector on the riser card. - Go to the device-record form in Using Your Personal Computer and record the installation of the drive. - To remove a drive, see "Removing a Drive." - To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 7, "Completing the Installation" on page 66.